hencou/esp8266_milight_hub/README.md

 # esp8266_milight_hub/switch
 This is a replacement for a Milight/LimitlessLED remote/gateway hosted on an ESP8266.
 Leverages [Henryk Plötz's awesome reverse-engineering work](https://hackaday.io/project/5888-reverse-engineering-the-milight-on-air-protocol).

 [Milight bulbs](https://www.amazon.com/Mi-light-Dimmable-RGBWW-Spotlight-Smart/dp/B01LPRQ4BK/r) are cheap smart bulbs that are controllable with an undocumented 2.4 GHz protocol.
-In order to control them, you either need a [remote](https://www.amazon.com/Mi-light-Dimmable-RGBWW-Spotlight-Smart/dp/B01LCSALV6/r?th=1) ($13), which allows you to control them directly, or a [WiFi gateway](https://www.amazon.com/BTF-LIGHTING-Mi-Light-WiFi-Bridge-Controller/dp/B01H87DYR8/ref=sr_1_7?ie=UTF8&qid=1485715984&sr=8-7&keywords=milight) ($30), which allows you to control them with a mobile app or a [UDP protocol](http://www.limitlessled.com/dev/).
+In order to control them, you either need a [remote](https://www.amazon.com/Mi-light-Dimmable-RGBWW-Spotlight-Smart/dp/B01LCSALV6/r?th=1) ($13), which allows you to control them directly, or a [WiFi gateway](http://futlight.com/productlist.aspx?typeid=125) ($30), which allows you to control them with a mobile app or a [UDP protocol](https://github.com/Fantasmos/LimitlessLED-DevAPI).

+This project is a replacement for the wifi gateway.

 [This guide](http://blog.christophermullins.com/2017/02/11/milight-wifi-gateway-emulator-on-an-esp8266/) on my blog details setting one of these up.